tamergithub/20776-Performing-Big-Data-Engineering-on-Microsoft-Cloud-Services-/README.md

 9. When the **Reboot required** dialog box appears, click **Restart**
 10. Wait for the 20776A-LON-DEV virtual machine to restart, and then log on as **ADATUM\\AdatumAdmin** with the password **Pa55w.rd**.

+## Updates to labs and demo files

+The labs and demo files available on the E: drive on the lab VM are outdated.
+You should download the latest version of these files from the Allfiles folder in this repository

 ---

 ©2018 Microsoft Corporation.
 All rights reserved.